bluemutedwisdom/rogueaccesspoint/README.md

 This script is for educational purposes and penetration testing purposes only.
 The creator of this script is in no way responsible for the action of the user.
-And can not held accountable for any damage to this or an other's system.
+And can not held accountable for any damage to his or an other's system.